clebeson/Deep_Learning/Transfer-Learning/README.md

 ## A little of theory
 - **What is Transfer Learning?**

   One of the most important characteristics of the deep learning is the training time.
 Many models could take hours, days, or even weeks to get trained.
 Thus, in order to accelerate this process, powerful machines are often used.
 But not all researchers have a machine with this power of processing.
-What lead small groups to not be able to use this models for solving their problems.
-However, great companies or research groups, such as Google and Facebook, have been training the models and releasing them for the community.
+What lead small groups to be unable to use these models for solving their problems.
+However, great companies or research groups, such as Google and Facebook, have been training the models and releasing them to the community.

-  Many works in deep learning field say that the inicialize of the weights is one of the most important tasks when one wishes to train a deep model.
-Therefore, the reuse the weights of models with similar tasks is a common practice.
-That reuse of weight is called transfer learning, because the knowledge acquired during the training is now transferred to other problem.
+  Many works in deep learning field say that the inicialization of the weights is one of the most important tasks when one wishes to train a deep model.
+Therefore, to reuse the model weights for similar tasks is a common practice.
+That reuse of weights is called transfer learning, because the knowledge acquired during the training is now transferred to other problem.
 Lets give you an example of transfer learning: imagine 2 persons who want to learn to play piano.
 The first one never plays any instrument, than his/her knowledge needs to start from scratch, what can be hard, considering that the piano is a difficult instrument to play.
 On the other hands, the other one already plays guitar, so his/her knowledge about music, rhythm and chords can be reused to get easier the process of learning to play piano.
 Who of those persons will learning faster?
 Of course the second one, because the possibility of  transferring his/her knowledge about to play guitar.

-  Thus, in order to accelerate the time of training, its common to use trained model to solve different tasks.
+  Thus, in order to accelerate the training, its common to use trained model to solve different tasks.
-  In the majority of cases, transfer learning is able to reach good results, so is important to now how it works and the better way to use it.
+  In the majority of cases, transfer learning is able to achieve good results, so is important to now how it works and the better way to use it.

-  It is important to mention that the transfer learning do not just reuse the weights, it is possible reuse all the model, what can became easier the process of applying deep models to solve problems.
+  It is important to mention that the transfer learning does not just reuse the weights, it is possible reuse the entire model, what can make the process of applying deep models to solve problems easier.